-Samantha is a versatile and established junior recommended in both Chambers & Partners and Legal 500 with a broad practice but focusing on commercial litigation, immigration and asylum, public law, and international law.
+Samantha Knights is a versatile and established barrister recommended in both Chambers & Partners and Legal 500 with a broad practice but focusing on commercial litigation, immigration and asylum, public law, and international law.
 Her cases have involved ground breaking developments in law before the Court of Appeal, Supreme Court, European Court of Human Rights and Court of Justice of the European Union.

 She is instructed in a wide range of complex cases involving refugee, immigration and nationality law and has been involved in a number of test cases on asylum law before the Court of Appeal and Supreme Court and CJEU.
 A number of her nationality cases involve a national security case and are before SIAC in which novel points of law are in issue.